The Eagles take one of two at the Longstreth/Bobcat Classic

-Head Coach Ainslee Lamb enters her eighth season as head coach at Boston College.
-Under her tutelage, the Eagles are 86-51 and have made two trips to the NCAA Tournament.
-She has coached 19 players to 31 All-America honors and seven to 10 All-Atlantic Coast Conference awards.
-Achieving the in the classroom as well, 24 of Lamb's student-athletes have earned 48 All-ACC Academic team honors and 22 garnered 40 National Field Hockey Coaches Association Academic Squad (NFHCA) recognition.
-Three of Lamb's student-athletes earned ACC Postgraduate Scholarship, two were named BC Eagle of the Year and one was deemed the ACC Scholar-Athlete of the Year.
+Head Coach Ainslee Lamb enters her 10th season as head coach at Boston College.
+Under her tutelage, the Eagles are 108-68 and have made three trips to the NCAA Tournament.
+She has coached 20 players to 33 All-America honors and eight to 12 All-Atlantic Coast Conference awards.
+Achieving the in the classroom as well, 27 of Lamb's student-athletes have earned 54 All-ACC Academic team honors and 27 garnered 52 National Field Hockey Coaches Association Academic Squad (NFHCA) recognition.
+Four of Lamb's student-athletes earned ACC Postgraduate Scholarship, two were named BC Eagle of the Year and one was deemed the ACC Scholar-Athlete of the Year.

-In only her second year of coaching, Lamb led the program to its highest rank ever in the NFHCA poll, placing fourth on Oct.
+In her first season at the helm, the Eagles made the NCAA Tournament and in only her second year of coaching, Lamb led the program to its highest rank ever in the NFHCA poll, placing fourth on Oct.
 3 after defeating Duke in double overtime.
-Last season, the Eagles soared to the No. 6 spot on Sept.
-20, their highest ranking since 2006.
+In 2013, they Eagles soared to the sixth spot in the poll on Oct.
+8 after upsetting No. 2 Connecticut in overtime in Storrs, Conn.
+They also earned the No. 6 spot on Sept.
+20, 2012.

 The 2009 and 2008 seasons both saw the Eagles go 13-7, and in 2009 BC earned an NCAA Tournament bid for the first time since 2005.
 In December 2009, Lamb was honored as the Northeast Region Coach of the Year while her player, Chelsey Feole earned Northeast Region Player of the Year.

 Lamb is also a well-known name on an international front.
-She has been the head coach for the U.S. U17 and U21 national teams.
-In the spring of 2012, she took the U17 team to compete against the Canadian team and came away with the series win.
+She has been the head coach for the U.S. U17, U19 and U21 national teams.
+In the spring of 2013, she took the U19 team to Holland and in the summer, she led the U17 Junior National age group.
+In 2012, the U17 team competed against the Canadian team and came away with the series win.
 In 2010, Lamb led the U21 team on an overseas tour with stops in Ireland and Germany.
 Under her guidance, the squad defeated Germany for the first time in program history.
 During the summer prior to the 2009 season, Lamb was assistant coach for the U21 team that finished eighth in the Junior World Cup.
 She is currently the U19 team's assistant coach.

 She continues to work with on the local elite level.
-In the summer of 2012, she returned to the helm of the New England Senior High Performance Team for her seventh season.
+In the summer of 2013, she coached the USA Field Hockey Futures Elite North team to a gold medal and for seven years, she was at the helm of the New England Senior High Performance Team.
 She led the team to a fifth-place finish at nationals in 2011, beating California in the 5th/6th game.
 She also coached at the 2012 and 2011 Junior National Camp.
 During the 2007 summer, Lamb coached the same New England team to a National Championship at the 2008 USA Field Hockey High Performance Training Center National Championship Tournament.